What Is Sexual Violence and what does it include?

 - unwelcome exposure of another's body or voyeurism

-Anyone can be a victim of sexual assault.
+Anyone can be a victim of sexual violence.
 People of all ages, races, economic backgrounds, sexual orientation, and lifestyles have been victims.
 Males as well as females can be victims.

 Rape, as defined by the SJU Sexual Violence Policy, is when a person is forced to have sexual intercourse against his or her will and without his or her consent.